Mode 7: Usage in games

 The Sega Genesis has no hardware-native feature comparable to Mode 7.
 However, as in Tales of Phantasia and Star Oceans sprite effect add-ins, some comparable technical feats were programmed entirely in software, as in Dick Vitale's "Awesome, Baby!"
 College Hoops and Zero Tolerance.
 The Sega CD, an add-on for the Genesis, added scaling and rotation support on hardware level, as used by Sonic CD and Formula One World Championship: Beyond the Limit.
 Similarly, such Amiga games include Mr. Nutz: Hoppin' Mad, Lionheart, Obitus, and Brian the Lion.

-Filip Hautekeete and Peter Vermeulen created a demo showcasing an emulated interpretation of the Mode 7 graphics mode found in the Super NES to test the hardware capabilities of the Atari Jaguar.
+Filip Hautekeete and Peter Vermeulen created a demo showcasing an emulated interpretation of Mode 7 graphics to test the hardware capabilities of the Atari Jaguar.
 Impressed with the demo, Atari Corporation decided to make a game that combined F-Zero and Super Mario Kart with a "cutesy" atmosphere, becoming the starting point of Atari Karts.